Mexico–Palestine relations: Development of diplomatic relationship status

+Diplomatic visits and honors

 In June 2000, Mexican Foreign Minister Rosario Green paid an official visit to Gaza City and Ramallah.
-During her visit, Foreign Minister Green met with President of the Palestinian National Authority, Yasser Arafat and conveyed to him the message sent by Mexican President Ernesto Zedillo formally inviting Arafat to Mexico.
+During her visit, Foreign Minister Green met with President of the Palestinian National Authority, Yasser Arafat, and conveyed to him the message sent by Mexican President Ernesto Zedillo formally inviting Arafat to Mexico.
 Foreign Minister Green also met with the Minister for Planning and International Cooperation.
-In 2005, Mexico opened a representative office in Ramallah.

 In 2009, Foreign Minister Riyad al-Maliki paid a visit to Mexico, becoming the first Palestinian foreign minister to do so.
-In 2011, Mexico abstained from voting for allowing Palestine to be a member of UNESCO.
-In 2012, Mexico voted in favor of Palestine becoming an observer state at the United Nations General Assembly, an upgrade from non-state observer.

 In June 2011, a statue of former President of the Palestinian National Authority, Yasser Arafat, was unveiled in Mexico City.
-In 2013, the Mexican Congress installed a section in its building to 'Mexico-Palestine Friendship.'
-During multiple conflicts between Israel and Palestine; Mexico has remained neutral and has asked that both parties cease fighting and continue with the peace process.
+In 2013, the Mexican Congress installed a section in its building to 'Mexico-Palestine Friendship'.

 In December 2018, Foreign Minister Riyad al-Maliki paid a visit to Mexico to attend the inauguration for Mexican President Andrés Manuel López Obrador.